magentabusiness/magentabusiness.github.io/docs/samples/tektelic/index.md

  Open the sensor's *LATEST TELEMETRY* tab, it will contain data that Network Server sent in the last message.
  Part of the data (*nsGateway*, *nsRssi*, *nsFPort*, for example) is related to LoRa, to Network Server, and to the gateway which receives an uplink.
  The rest of the data is added by Network Server converter (in our case - by Tektelic Home Sensor from Step 2.2), and it is related to the sensor's payload (*humidity*, *accelerometer*, *Impact*, etc.).
- This part of telemetry data depends on Network Server converter used for a ThingsBoard integration and how that converter parses the sensor's payload (array of bytes) into JSON at Network Server side.
+ This part of telemetry data depends on Network Server converter used for a IoT Hub integration and how that converter parses the sensor's payload (array of bytes) into JSON at Network Server side.
  So if you are using another model of the sensor, please take it into account.
  <br/>
  Once integration verification passed successfully, the received telemetry is available for visualization.